wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 object implements a simple lock as a 32 bit volatile integer.
 The lock is acquired using library call `futex_lock()` and released using `futex_unlock()`.

+In this article, we do not cover the details of these two functions.
+To be short: The custom futex lock in zSim combines spin lock with kernel futex lock.
+When the wait period is small, this function will not trap into the kernel, and instead only spins on the volatile variable.
+When the waiting time exceeds a certain threshold (1000 spin loops), it is expected that the wait would be long, and the thread traps into the kernel by calling `futex()` system call via GNU portal `syscall()` in order to block the thread in the kernel, which allows better usage of CPU cycles at the cost of an expensive system call.